Toloka/docs/en/guide/_includes/troubleshooting/sandbox/dont-see-task.md

-{% cut "Why don't I see my task in the Sandbox?" %}
+{% cut "Why don't I see my task in the sandbox?" %}

 Make sure that: